 - 2. Manufacturing services agreement the Company wishes to retain Risco services for the purpose of manufacturing certain products of the Company, on a non-exclusive basis.
 Prices shall be provided by the service provider, and agreed on by the parties. - 3.
-Distribution agreement Risco has the facilities to import, promote, sell, market and distribute the products in the territory (as defined in the agreement) and is willing to act as the supplier's non-exclusive distributor of the products in the territory.
-The distributor and supplier intend that the transfer prices for the products, shall be, in the aggregate for all products for each calendar year, at arm's length prices. - 4.
-The Company received a line of credit, in the amount of up to \$6,500 from Risco.
-Any amount taken by the Company from the line of credit shall bear an annual interest of LIBOR+2.5%, charged on a quarterly basis.
-As of December 31, 2011, the Company converted the credit line to equity as part of Private placement for Risco, see e below.
+Distribution agreement Risco has the facilities to import, promote, sell, market and distributes the products in the territory (as defined in the agreement) and is willing to act as the supplier's non-exclusive distributor of the products in the territory.
+The distributor and supplier intend that the transfer prices for the products shall be, in the aggregate for all products for each calendar year, at arm's length prices. - e.
+After approved by the Company's audit committee and the Company's shareholders, on June 16, 2011, the Company had entered into an R&D service agreement with a service provider controlled by the controlling shareholder of the Company's largest and controlling shareholder. - On April 8, 2014 the Company's audit committee and the Company's board of directors approved a three year extension of the R&D service agreement. - The extension of the R&D service agreement is subject to the approval of the Company's shareholders.